 - Induced menopause

 Women who have premature menopause may be placed on hormone therapy until they reach the appropriate age of menopause.

 The main sign that you have reached menopause is if you have gone 12 months without your period.
-Before menopause hits, you will experience months or years of perimenopause, an ongoing presence of various symptoms which indicate that menopause is approaching.
+Before it hits, you will experience months or years of perimenopause, an ongoing presence of various symptoms which indicate that it is approaching.
 Perimenopause includes the many first signs and symptoms we so often associate with menopause.
 During perimenopause you may experience:

 - Irregular or missed periods